 Funds are managed primarily by the University's Finance Department but, where appropriate, sums are also placed with Fund Managers, with instructions to operate within the University's prudent investment guidelines though with less emphasis on liquidity.

 Capital Programme

-During the year, the University continued with a £12m refurbishment of its Bower Ashton campus which houses the Bristol School of Art, Media and Design.
+The University completed the £12m refurbishment of its Bower Ashton campus which houses the Faculty of Creative Arts.

 Post Balance Sheet Events